-Security Group Rules 1 Windows Client/NAT Instance Allows permitted outbound traffic to access the internet and responses to that traffic to enter the VPC (see NAT Instance Security Groups on page 38 below).
+Security Group Rules 1 Windows Client/NAT Instance Allows permitted outbound traffic to access the internet and responses to that traffic to enter the VPC (see NAT Instance Security Groups on page 39 below).
 2 External ELB Accepts traffic from the internet and sends traffic only to the SecureSphere Gateways.
 3 Management Server Sends and accepts SSH and inbound HTTP traffic from the SecureSphere administrator, either over a VPN or a remote client (see Windows Client - Connecting to the SecureSphere Management Server on page 16).
-Sends and accepts traffic from the SecureSphere Gateways it manages, as well as the enabled external systems, for example, imperva.com, the Imperva Cloud, syslog, etc. 4a 4b Gateways improve come the Improve Cloud evider etc 5a 5b Internal ELBs Accepts traffic only from the SecureSphere Gateways and sends traffic only to the web servers.
+Sends and accepts traffic from the SecureSphere Gateways it manages, as well as the enabled external systems, for example, imperva.com, the Imperva Cloud, syslog, etc .
+4a 4b Gateways Sends and accepts SSH from the SecureSphere administrator, traffic from the Management Server, as well as the enabled external systems, for example, imperva.com, the Imperva Cloud, syslog, etc .
+Sends and accepts traffic to the internal ELBs.
+5a 5b Internal ELBs Accepts traffic only from the SecureSphere Gateways and sends traffic only to the web servers.